zmsy/zmsy.github.io/content/blog/reverse-engineering-espn/index.md

 Plugging those in, **Runs Created = (A + B) / C**.

 We love it in my fantasy baseball league as a primary indicator of your team's offensive performance.
 If nothing else because [FanGraph's wRC+ stats](https://library.fangraphs.com/offense/wrc/) is our preferred way of judging batters overall value.
 It's "Weight Runs Created+", meaning that it's a [version of Runs Created weight for external factors like field or year](https://www.mlb.com/glossary/advanced-stats/weighted-runs-created-plus) and changed such that the league mean is 100.
-Over 100, you're above average.
-Below, you're lacking.
+Over 100 means you're an above average hitter and vice versa.

-## That Ain't Right
+## Something's...
+Not Right Here

-There really aren't that many things I can say are consistent between the different derivations of the stat, but the one obvious quality constraint: Runs Created should _never_ be negative.
+There really aren't that many things I can say are consistent between the different derivations of the stat, but the one obvious quality constraint: **Runs Created should never be negative.** Creating a run, which is a positive integer, seems like it should preclude that.

 So you can imagine my surprise to see my sure-to-turn-it-around-someday-soon team member Christian Yelich with `-.2` in his RC column for the past 7 days.
 What the heck?
-Sure he's having a rough year, but he's certainly not _subtracting_ runs from his team.
+Sure he's having a rough year (alright, three years), but he's certainly not _subtracting runs from his team_.
 As far as I know, baseball runs never go below zero.
+Put baseball-inept me in the batter's box to face 98mph heaters and I still wouldn't be able to accomplish that.

 {{<image src="phonea-negative-rc.png">}}